mranisz/fmdummy/README.md

 ```

 ##FMDummy2-hash
 FMDummy2-hash is FMDummy2 with hashed k-symbol prefixes of suffixes from suffix array to speed up searches (k ≥ 2).
-Hashes are used when encoded pattern length is greater than or equal to k.
+This variant is particularly efficient in speed for short patterns (not much longer than k).
+Note that patterns shorter than k are handled by standard variant of FMDummy2 index.

 Parameters:
 - indexType:
       - "256" - using 256b blocks: 64b of rank data and 192b of encoded text data
       - "512" - using 512b blocks: 64b of rank data and 448b of encoded text data
 - schema:
-      - "SCBO" - using SCBO encoding
+      - "SCBO" - using SCBO encoding (A. Fariña, G. Navarro, J. Paramá.
+Boosting text compression with word-based statistical encoding.
+The Computer Journal, 55(1):111–131, 2012)
       - "CB" - using CB encoding
 - bitsPerChars:
       - "4" (default) - using 4 bits to store the encoded symbol